dtinblack/dtinblack.github.io/about/index.md

 image:
   feature: tree-picture-reduced.jpg
   credit:
 creditlink: David Black
 comments: false
-modified: 2016-12-26
+modified: 2021-08-26
 ---

 <p>
 I enjoy writing, and when I manage to express a thought clearly in a sentence I get a sense of achievement.
-Better still is when a reader understands what I am trying to say!
+Better still is when a reader understands the thought and uses it to develop their own!
 </p>

 This blog uses the <a href="http://www.google.co.uk/analytics/">Google Analytics</a> service to better understand how people are accessing the site.
 This information is collected in an anonymous form and includes the number of visitors to the site.